-Rapanui pianist Mahani Teave, of the Toki School of Music and the Arts on Easter Island, has more than 70 children attending free classes in violin, piano, cello, ukulele, and viola.
+Rapanui pianist Mahani Teave, of the Toki School of Music and the Arts on Easter Island (pictured below), has more than 70 children attending free classes in violin, piano, cello, ukulele, and viola.
 Currently the classes are held in shared spaces with no fixed hours or facilities for keeping the instruments safe.
 Mahani’s dream is to house her music school in a permanent building on Easter Island.
 Mahani raised over $60,000 towards building the school in a recent fundraising campaign!
 Thanks to everyone who donated to this wonderful project!
 For more information, click on the link below:

 Rapa Nui Journal articles now available in pdf format!

 We are pleased to announce that Rapa Nui Journal back issues and articles are now available on our website.
 Early volumes (1-7) can be downloaded as entire issues.
 For later volumes (8-25), pdfs of individual articles are available.
 Please visit the Tables of Contents page on the right sidebar and click on the link below each listed issue or article to download a pdf.